ren-kevin/ren-kevin.github.io/_pages/about.md

 I am a sixth-year Ph.D.
 Finance candidate at the Kellogg School of Management at Northwestern University.
 I am on the 2025/2026 academic job market.

-My research is broadly within financial economics and macroeconomics with a focus on topics in macro-finance, asset pricing, firm dynamics, and innovation.
+My research is broadly within financial economics and macroeconomics with a focus on topics in macro-finance, asset pricing, and firm dynamics.

 [Download CV (PDF)](/files/cv.pdf){: .btn--generalbutton target="_blank"}